 5) Real friendships can be had with the descendants of the slaves your family owned.
 I am proud to say I’ve developed several such friendships.
 We have helped one another with our research.
 The stories are numerous.
 Coming to the Table is one outstanding organization dedicated to providing the platform for those relationships to heal and have meaningful dialogue.
 God knows in the era of Trump, we could all use more examples of how to have calm-headed discussion of difficult subjects with others.

 (Here’s a short experiment: anytime you hear something like “(Black/Hispanic/any group) people are more prone to (crime/lazy/insert any negative behavior),” replace the racial or ethnic group with something like “Blue-eyed people are more prone to crime than black-eyed people” or “Tall people are really lazier than short people.”
 You’d recognize those ideas as preposterous on their face.
-Race is the same thing, its just been ingrained in our culture for so long.)
+But people have those thoughts with race everyday, and see nothing wrong with it.)

 Whew!
 OK, I’m done for today;) I’d love to hear in the comments, responses from descendants of white slaveholders on any of their own experiences.
 We are all on the same amazing journey to uncover our ancestors and I hope everyone received this in the spirit with with it was written.

 NOTE: if you enjoyed this post, please read Part 2